mattdibi/eclipsecon-keyboard-talk/slides.md

 <!--
-To cover the mods we'll simply use the home-row mods we talked about in the previous slides -->
+To cover the mods we'll simply use the home-row mods we talked about in the previous slides

+As you can see we've covered a large part of the keys from the full-size keyboard and we didn't even use a layer yet.
+-->

 ---